vtsatskin/BuddyUp-Specs/documents/index.md

 existing discussion thread addressing my question.
 * As a Help Requestor, I can add a comment to my new discussion thread, so that further clarification gets provided by a helper.
+* As a Help Requestor I can provide feedback about my satisfaction about an existing thread, so that I can notify the helper that I appreciated receiving help from the existing thread.

 ### Helpee profile